paulacast/exercicio_git/README.md

 Alteracao no arquivo - 1
 Alteracao do arquivo - 2
-Alteracao do arquivo - 3
+Alteracao do arquivo - 3 alteracao 4